 The dramatically superior nutrient levels are most likely the result of the differences in diet between free ranging, pastured hens and commercially farmed hens.

-Eggs should always be visually inspected before buying.
+You should always visually inspect your eggs before purchasing.
 It is best to check for cracks or liquid in the box to ensure there are no broken ones.
-Eggs are best stored in the refrigerator where they may remain for up to one month (check the best-before-date on the box).
+They are better if stored in the refrigerator where they may remain for up to one month (check the best-before-date on the box).
 Eggs with higher omega-3 fatty acid content are best eaten as early as possible to keep these oils fresh.